tysonlander/ts-crash/README.md

 # This is an introduction into typescript.
-To experiment with run live server on file 'dist/index.html' and in the console run 'tsc --watch'
+To experiment with the typescript examples, run live server on file 'dist/index.html' and in the console run 'tsc --watch'